muratk3n/thirdwave/en/README.md

 ---

-You could certainly make that case for fascism, odd religious orders, or any -ism that did not work, couldn't you?
-But faied -isms fail bcz they are too far removed from reality and it takes too much effort to prop them up rather than throwing them out.
+You could certainly make that case for fascism, communism, odd religious orders, or any -ism that failed, couldn't you?  -isms fail when they are too far removed from reality and it takes too much effort to prop them up rather than throwing them out.

 "If everyone believed X then it would be ok"